androidessence/androidessence.com/_posts/2016-11-05-getting-started-with-retrofit.md

         });
     }
 ```

+**Note:** `Call` is a common class name.
+Depending on your dependencies (sorry), you may need to be careful about what class you import here.
+Make sure it is `retrofit2.Call`.

 And that's it!
 Just like that you are getting started with Retrofit.
 The full sample code for this project can be found on [GitHub](https://github.com/androidessence/RetrofitSample).